Efficient upsampling for tensor-network and quantum-state encoded functions: Applications

-We begin with a complex 1D function of class $C^2$ that exhibits varying oscillatory behavior across its domain; see Eq.~\eqref{eq:fh3} for a formal definition.
-Since the function is highly oscillatory, accurate interpolation requires at least two samples per period.
-Therefore, we create a QTT of 18 cores using \texttt{TT-SVD} and use TTI with a $C^1$ cubic kernel to interpolate it (see App.~\ref{sec:keys}).
-The first derivative is obtained by differentiating this kernel, i.e. differentiating each $P^k(x)$ in Eq.~\ref{eq: ttint}.
-In order to compute the second derivative, we switch to a $C^2$ cubic B-spline kernel (see App.~\ref{sec:bsplines}) and differentiate the corresponding $P^k(x)$ twice.
-To compare with each subsequent scale, we compute the QTT representation using \texttt{TT-Cross} and compute the derivatives applying a finite-difference MPO operator.
+We begin with a $C^2$ function that exhibits different oscillatory behaviors across its domain.
+Because of these oscillations, accurate interpolation requires a sufficiently fine initial sampling, with at least two samples inside each oscillation period.

+We first construct a QTT representation with 18 cores, i.e. a coarse grid spacing of $h=2^{-18}$, using \texttt{TT-SVD}, and then refine it with TTI using a $C^1$ cubic kernel with $\mathcal{O}(h^3)$ interpolation error, see Supplemental Material Sec.~II.
+Therefore, expected interpolation error is \(\mathcal{O}(10^{-17}\delta)\) where $\delta$ depends on the second derivative of the function.
+The first derivative is obtained by differentiating each polynomial piece $P^{(k)}(x)$ in Eq.~\ref{eq: ttint}.
+The interpolation error on the first derivative is $\mathcal{O}(10^{-11}\delta)$.
+For the second derivative, we use a $C^2$ cubic B-spline kernel, see Supplemental Material Sec.~II, and differentiate the corresponding pieces twice.
+This kernel has a quasi-interpolation error of \(\mathcal{O}(10^{-6}\eta)\), where \(\eta\) depends on the fourth derivative of the function.
+As a baseline, on each refined scale we construct a QTT representation using \texttt{TT-Cross} and approximate derivatives applying a finite-difference MPO \cite{Kazeev_low-rank_2012}.